Opentrons/Protocols/protocols/1594/README.md

     * PCR preparation

 ## Description
-This protocol performs PCR preparation for a user-input number of 96-well sample plates. **Ensure mineral oil is filled to approximately 10mm below the top of the trough channel.
+This protocol performs PCR preparation for a user-input number of 96-well sample plates (up to 5 per protocol). **Be sure to specify how high the mineral oil is filled to (in mm below the top opening of the trough).
 This will ensure accurate height tracking when aspirating mineral oil and will minimize excess oil left on the tip.** For reagent setup, see 'Additional Notes' below.

 ---